The directed landscape is a black noise: Introduction

-This phenomenon illustrates a contrast between the intermediate-disorder regime and the strong-disorder regime for $(1+1)$-dimensional systems in the KPZ universality class.
-For example, in scaling limits where particle systems, SPDEs, or directed polymers are known to converge to the KPZ \textit{equation} \cite{BG97,AKQ14, DT16, DGP, CST18, GJ14, HQ, Yang} as opposed to the KPZ fixed point, it is straightforward to show that the field of environment variables and the height process converge \textit{jointly} in law to the driving noise of the limiting KPZ equation.
-This is always the case in the presence of intermediate disorder or weak asymmetry scaling of models in the KPZ university class.
-There are a few intuitive reasons why the same phenomenon does \textit{not} happen when scaling to the landscape, i.e., in the strong disorder or fixed asymmetry regime.
-At the level of last passage percolation or directed polymers, the height process only sees the largest variables in the environment field, whereas most of the smaller weights are ignored.
+These decoupling and sensitivity phenomena illustrate a contrast between the intermediate-disorder regime and the strong-disorder regime for $(1+1)$-dimensional systems in the KPZ universality class.
+For example, there are many ``weak KPZ" scaling limit results where particle systems, SPDEs, or directed polymers are known to converge to the KPZ equation \cite{BG97,AKQ14, DT16, DGP, CST18, GJ14, HQ, Yang} as opposed to the KPZ fixed point.
+In these results, it is straightforward to show from the methods of those papers that the field of environment variables and the height process converge \textit{jointly} in law to the driving noise of the limiting KPZ equation.
+This is always the case in the presence of intermediate disorder scaling or weakly asymmetric scaling of models in the KPZ university class.
+There are a few intuitive reasons why the same phenomenon does \textit{not} happen when scaling to the directed landscape, i.e., in the \textit{strong} disorder or \textit{fixed} asymmetry regime.
+At the level of last passage percolation or directed polymers, the height process under strong disorder scaling only sees the largest variables in the environment field, whereas most of the smaller weights are ignored.
 The height process thus ignores ``most" of the environment under the strong disorder scaling, with only a few special exceptions.
 In contrast, all of the noise variables contribute to some extent for the intermediate disorder scaling, as individual large contributions have a less dramatic effect on the overall height process.